-Perkins Funding - Provide a summary of how your program has utilized Perkins funding received over the last two years as far as program improvement, curriculum development, and/or professional development.;
+Perkins Funding - Provide a summary of how your program utilized Perkins funding over the last two years

-Planned Action - Include any new short/long term goals based on current analysis of data, industry changes/recommendations, etc.
+Planned Actions - Include any short or long term goals based on current analysis of data, industry changes/recommendations, etc.

 SELF-STUDY TEMPLATE

 1.1 Introduction.
 Introduce the program.
 Include the program's catalogue description, its mission, the degrees and certificates offered, and a brief history of the program.
 Include the number and names of full-time faculty, adjunct faculty, and classified staff.
 Discuss any recent changes to the program or degrees (limit to 2-3 pages max).